 The answer to this depends on whether you lease or purchase your system.
 If you lease, insurance is included.
 If you purchase, you just need to add the system to your homeowner’s insurance policy.
 Typically, any increase in premium is put in place to cover the replacement cost because you’ve increased the value of the home, rather than the system being viewed as any sort of liability.

-If you purchase your system, the panels are covered by the manufacturer (typically for 25 years), inverters are covered by the manufactuer (typically 10 years), and installation workmanship is warranted by Sun Valley Solar Solutions for 10 years.
-When it comes to damage caused by weather or accident, your homeowner’s insurance protection will generally cover repairs.
+If you purchase your system, the panels are covered by the manufacturer (typically for 25 - 30 years), inverters are covered by the manufacturer (typically 10 years), and installation workmanship is warranted by Sun Valley Solar Solutions for 10 years.

 If you purchase a solar electric system, the federal government will give you a 26% tax credit on the total paid which can be taken in one year or spread out over five years.
 Check with your accountant for tax specifics.